Showwwwwwwww/HRI_CV_LLM/README.md

 # Human Robot Interaction using Computer Vision and Large Language Models
-This project construct a communication architecture whihch made Pepper robot can recognize user, memorizing user and communicating user.
-Which involving the module of tracking, face recognition, ASR and LLM.
+This project develops a communication architecture enabling the Pepper robot to recognize users, remember them, and engage in meaningful interactions.
+It integrates various modules including tracking, face recognition, ASR (Automatic Speech Recognition), and LLM (Large Language Model).

 ## Table of Content